tarockey/azure-debug-relay/README.md

 # Azure Debug Relay for Python

 Azure Debug Relay - is a [Visual Studio Code](https://code.visualstudio.com/) extension and a Python package for distributed remote debugging.
+It solves a problem of debugging code in real development and production environments, simultaneously across multiple nodes and in different networks.

 * [Azure Debug Relay extension](https://marketplace.visualstudio.com/items?itemName=VladKolesnikov-vladkol.azure-debug-relay) on Visual Studio Marketplace
 * [azure-debug-relay](https://pypi.org/project/azure-debug-relay/) package on PyPI

 Azure Debug Relay uses [debugpy](https://github.com/microsoft/debugpy) and [Azure Relay](https://docs.microsoft.com/en-us/azure/azure-relay/relay-what-is-it) service to create a debugging tunnel between 2 machines:

-1. You local Visual Studio Code debugger in `listen` mode.
+1. Your local Visual Studio Code debugger in `listen` mode.
-1. You remote code in `attach` mode.
+1. Your remote code in `attach` mode.

 Both machines can be isolated behind NAT or virtual networks - all they need is to be able to connect to Azure Relay resource.
 Azure Relay carries a secure tunnel, just as if these machines were in the same VPN.